boralben/boralben.github.io/_posts/2021-01-11-view-assertion-boolean.md

 onView(withId(R.id.my_label)).check(matches(isDisplayed()))
 ```

 But what if you want to perform a check without breaking the execution of your test in the case of a failed assertion.
-We can use a Kotlin extension on `ViewInteraction` to add a function that will swallow errors and simply return true/false for a given `ViewAssertion`.
+We can use Kotlin extension feature to add a function to `ViewInteraction`.
+Our extension function will swallow errors and simply return true/false for a given `ViewAssertion`.
 This sugar allows us to avoid having to wrap our test code in try/catch blocks.

 ```
 fun ViewInteraction.boolCheck(viewAssertion: ViewAssertion): Boolean {